MKT1005 : Academic Skills

 Assessment Rationale And Relationship

 The assessment activity will encourage students to identify and effectively use feedback from a variety of sources.
-They will also be encouraged to collect information to support their employability and to reflect on the academic and employability skills developed through the module.
-The assessment activity is deemed to be the most appropriate to encourage students to identify and articulate the skills they have developed in relation to Newcastle University’s Graduate Skills Framework.
+They will also be encouraged to collect information to support their employability and to reflect on the academic and employability skills achieved through the module.
+The assessment activity is deemed to be the most appropriate to encourage students to identify and articulate the skills they have achieved in relation to Newcastle University’s Graduate Skills Framework.
 This will enable them to become more personally effective as learner and, further, throughout their careers.
 The assessment activity is, therefore, directly and explicitly related to the intended learning outcomes of the module.